 Peter Drahos is Professor of Law and Governance in the Department of Law at the European University Institute, in Florence, Italy, an Emeritus Professor in the Regulatory Institutions Network at the Australian National University and holds a Chair in Intellectual Property at Queen Mary, University of London.
 He is a member of the Academy of Social Sciences in Australia.

 He holds degrees in law, politics and philosophy and is admitted as a barrister and solicitor.
 He has published widely on a variety of topics including contract, legal philosophy, telecommunications, intellectual property, trade negotiations, international business regulation, indigenous people and intellectual property, energy governance and climate change.

-His publications include A Philosophy of Intellectual Property, Dartmouth (1996) and now as free download); Global Business Regulation, Cambridge University Press, 2000, (with John Braithwaite), Information Feudalism: Who Controls the Knowledge Economy? (with John Braithwaite), Earthscan (2002), (with Ruth Mayne) Global Intellectual Property Rights: Knowledge, Access and Development, Macmillan, 2002, The Global Governance of Knowledge: Patent Offices and Their Clients, Cambridge University Press, 2010 and Intellectual Property, Indigenous People and Their Knowledge, Cambridge University Press, 2014; and Indigenous People's Innovation: Intellectual Property Pathways to Development (ed with Susy Frankel), ANU Press, 2012, available as free download; and Regulatory Theory: Foundations and Applications, (ed), ANU Press, 2017 available as free download.
+His publications include A Philosophy of Intellectual Property, Dartmouth (1996) and now as free download); Global Business Regulation (with John Braithwaite), Cambridge University Press, 2000; Information Feudalism: Who Controls the Knowledge Economy? (with John Braithwaite), Earthscan (2002); Global Intellectual Property Rights: Knowledge, Access and Development (with Ruth Mayne), Macmillan, 2002; The Global Governance of Knowledge: Patent Offices and Their Clients, Cambridge University Press, 2010; Intellectual Property, Indigenous People and Their Knowledge, Cambridge University Press, 2014; and Indigenous People's Innovation: Intellectual Property Pathways to Development (ed with Susy Frankel), ANU Press, 2012, available as free download; and Regulatory Theory: Foundations and Applications, (ed), ANU Press, 2017 available as free download.

 Global Business Regulation was awarded the Hart Socio-Legal Studies Book Prize for 2000, the American Sociological Association’s Prize in the Sociology of Law 2002 and the Grawemeyer Award in Ideas Improving World Order, 2004.